markaren/three.kt/README.md

 Be warned, while the basics works, such as:
 * Primitives, Points and TubeGeometry (Only BufferGeometries are supported)
-* Most materials
+* All materials
 * OrbitControls
 * Ambient, Directional, Point and Spot lights
-* 2D textures
+* RenderTarget, 2D textures
-* Plain RenderTarget and Reflector
+* Other stuff like Reflector (mirror) and water

 a lot of features are still missing and the API can change rapidly.